yanxp/AIfuture/README.md

-# The Code is for the Second Place of <a href="https://ai.futurelab.tv/contest_detail/4"> AI Future for Comic Face Recognition </a>.
+# The Code is for  <a href="https://ai.futurelab.tv/contest_detail/4"> AI Future Comic Face Recognition Competition </a> of the Second Place.

 ### Acknowledgement